-- 30 to 50 year olds - Had been in the armed forces for between 6 to 10 years - Had left the armed forces and wanted to transfer their pension arrangements - They had no expectation of long life expectancy

-- They were living today so wanted to access funds earlier then they could if their pension stayed in the armed forces pension scheme - They were generally still resident in UK but some were now living abroad in various countries such as Thailand, Germany, Spain etc. - They were now earning quite large salaries circa £70k plus
+- 30 to 50 year olds - Had been in the armed forces for between 6 to 10 years - Had left the armed forces and wanted to transfer their pension arrangements - They had no expectation of long life expectancy - They were living today so wanted to access funds earlier then they could if their pension stayed in the armed forces pension scheme - They were generally still resident in UK but some were now living abroad in various countries such as Thailand, Germany, Spain etc. - They were now earning quite large salaries circa £70k plus but recognised the fact that a UK SIPP was probably more appropriate for the majority of his clients.

-[Mr C] was provided referrals from the armed forces pensions contact he had and also he received enquiries as a result of his clients speaking to other ex-armed forces personnel.
+Dave Clark was provided referrals from the armed forces pensions contact he had and also he received enquiries as a result of his clients speaking to other ex-armed forces personnel.

-He had been doing large volumes of QROPS business with a provider called (business M) but recognised the fact that a UK SIPP was probably more appropriate for the majority of his clients.
+He had been doing large volumes of QROPS business with a provider called (business M)